On Axially Symmetric Space-Times Admitting Homothetic Vector Fields in Lyra's Geometry: Abstract

 \section{Abstract}

-This paper investigates axially symmetric space-times which admit a homothetic vector field based on Lyra's geometry.
-The cases when the displacement vector is function of $t$ and when it is constant are studied.
-In the context of this geometry, we find and classify the solutions of the Einstein's field equations (EFE) for the space-time under consideration which display a homothetic symmetry.
+This paper investigates axially symmetric space-times that admit a homothetic vector field based on Lyra's geometry.
+The cases when the displacement vectors is a function of $t$ and when it is constant are studied.
+In the context of this geometry, we find and classify the solutions of the Einstein's field equations for the space-time under consideration, which display a homothetic symmetry.